proxyrunner/ultimate-cli-handbook/README.md

 ## This is really for me, but it could also be for you.

 This guide is supposed to be made up of copy and paste template for CLI's.
-If you'd like to be a contributer to this, please pull & merge or drope me a line.
+If you'd like to be a contributer to this, please pull & merge or drop me a line.

 ## Directory